ZahraSafaei1272/SmileDetection_handcrafted/README.md

 # 😊 Smile Detection using Computer Vision

 This project detects smiles in real-time using classical feature extraction technique.
-It consists of three main stages:
+It consists of four main stages:

 1. **Preprocessing and Dataset Preparation**
 2. **Data Augmentation**